ThanukaMD/Capstone-Project-4983/README.md

 Copy the cloned project into this directory.
 Start the Web Server:

-Run your PHP server (XAMPP/WAMP) and start the Apache and MongoDB services.
+Run your PHP server (XAMPP/WAMP) and start the MongoDB services.
 Configure the Database:

 Open MongoDB and create a new database named aio_db (or as per your project configuration).